What is trauma-informed massage therapy?

 • communicating clearly and engaging in active listening

-• outlining professional boundaries with positive regard for patients to create a framework of clarity and respect, such as ending treatments on time and ensuring secure draping
+• outlining professional boundaries with positive regard for patients to create a framework of clarity and respect.
+This may include skillful boundaries around conversation topics; ending treatments on time; and ensuring secure draping

 • informed and ongoing consent, and